HSBC to shift $20 billion worth of assets to blockchain-based Digital Vault

 “With some of the yields that are on offer, we are definitely seeing an increase in demand,” he said.

-The news comes ahead of an expected shake-up of HSBC’s global banking and markets division, with interim Chief Executive Noel Quinn seeking to cut costs and improve returns in the business.
+The news comes ahead of an expected shake-up of HSBC’s global banking and markets division, with interim CEO Noel Quinn seeking to cut costs and improve returns in the business.

-Windsor Holden, an independent consultant who tracks blockchain and cryptocurrencies, said major savings were unlikely in the initial stages of projects such as the custody platform.
+Windsor Holden, an independent consultant who tracks blockchain and cryptocurrencies, said major savings were unlikely in the initial stages of projects, such as the custody platform.

-“I wouldn’t expect to see huge savings, or huge efficiencies announced in the first year to 18 months,” he said.
+“I wouldn’t expect to see huge savings or huge efficiencies announced in the first year to 18 months,” he said.

-(Reporting by Tom Wilson and Lawrence White, Editing by Alexandra Hudson)
+(Reporting by Tom Wilson and Lawrence White, editing by Alexandra Hudson.)